kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 	}
 \right].
 $$
 From here on out, it is really straight forward.
-Plugging (78) back into (76) yields
+Transpose both sides of (76) and plug (78) back into (76) yielding
 $$
 \left( \frac{\partial C}{\partial \textbf{b}^l} \right)^T =
 \frac{1}{M} \sum^M_{m=1}